-[AWS] How to perform ACM DNS authentication using IDCF cloud DNS
+[AWS] How to perform ACM DNS authentication with IDCF Cloud DNS

 Hello.

-I'm Miyazaki from the SS Team, Operations Management Division.
+This is Miyazaki from the SS Team, Operations Management Section.

-using IDCF Cloud's DNS service instead of Route53.
+I'll write about my experience using IDCF Cloud's DNS service

 background

-To personally verify the HTTPS implementation of WordPress, I wanted to use a domain managed by IDCF Cloud's DNS service
+Personally, for the purpose of testing HTTPS implementation for WordPress, I wanted to use a domain managed by IDCF Cloud's DNS service

-Normally, we use Route53 for DNS authentication, so all we need to do is click a button and the DNS authentication is completed and the certificate is issued.
+Normally, I use Route53 for DNS authentication, so I can just click a few buttons and the DNS authentication is completed and the certificate issued without any further effort.

-However, this time, the domain was managed by IDCF Cloud's DNS service, so we had to use IDCF Cloud's DNS service for DNS authentication.
+However, this time, since the domain is managed by IDCF Cloud's DNS service, I needed to use IDCF Cloud's DNS service for DNS authentication.

 Actual steps and some stumbling points